 Two Things Not To Do For Ducks At Girard Park

-We called her to talk about the ducks that have been sick and dying at the park, and she spent time telling us about some of the things she is doing to try to help the ducks.
+While discussing the observations of ducks that have been sick and dying at the park, she spent time telling us about some of the things she is doing to try to help the ducks.

 The Department of Wildlife and Fisheries is also trying to get to the bottom of the cause of their symptoms which Labbie describes as more neurological in nature.